suparna-khamaru/applitools_hackathon_submission/README.md

 	- product details test
 	- Fails the test, when product details such as shoe size & large image is incorrectly displayed

+Other features of JUnit utilised in test classes are:

+- @BeforeClass  - to run `before all tests` in the class
+- @AfterClass   - to run `after all tests` in the class
+- @Before 	- to run `before every test` in the class
+- @After	- to run `after every test` in the class

 ### 2. Actions

 Consists of beautiful `reusable logics`.